stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 Use #stratapp inside each investee company to:

 1. Accelerate strategy execution, through genuine org-wide engagement and alignment as the investee scales
-2. De-risk the investment, making risk management alive and interactive inside the investee
+2. De-risk the investment, [making risk management alive and interactive](https://stratapp.ai/blog/risk-management-short-version/ "making risk management alive and interactive") inside the investee
 3. Provide depth and credibility for passing due diligence on future funding rounds
 4. Improve the speed and quality of onboarding new hires as the investee company scales

 # about #stratapp

-The author, Ash Richardson, is ex-Accenture and went onto become managing partner of Europe’s leading digital media firm, Oyster Partners (now [https://www.digitas.com](https://www.digitas.com "https://www.digitas.com")), before lead roles in corporate finance and early-stage tech VC; coached by two of the best at the time, Bruce Scott and Bob Christiansen.
+The author, Ash Richardson, is ex-Accenture and went onto become managing partner of Europe’s leading digital media firm, Oyster Partners (now [https://www.digitas.com](https://www.digitas.com "https://www.digitas.com")), before lead roles in corporate finance and early-stage tech VC, coached by two of the best at the time, Bruce Scott and Bob Christiansen.

 \#stratapp is built on Microsoft Service Fabric, runs on Microsoft Azure and feeds content to Microsoft Teams and #slack. #stratapp is a grateful member of the Microsoft startup program and will be inviting Microsoft to invest on their Series A round in 2020.